-- Live in one of the following seven counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, or Santa Clara. - Be age 21 or older. - Have full benefits, meaning they have full Medicaid (Medi-Cal) coverage and are enrolled in Medicare Parts A and B (including those individuals who receive Parts A and B through a Medicare Advantage [MA] Plan) and are eligible for Part D. - Meet their monthly Medi-Cal share of cost (if they have any) by being in a Medi-Cal-funded nursing facility or receiving In-Home Supportive Services (IHSS).
+- Live in one of the following seven counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, or Santa Clara. - Be age 21 or older. - Have full benefits, meaning they have full Medicaid (Medi-Cal) coverage, are enrolled in Medicare Parts A and B (including those individuals who receive Parts A and B through a Medicare Advantage Plan), and are eligible for Part D.